The $599 Pixel 6 has new cameras and Google's ambitious Tensor processor

 Android 12 and other notable software additions for the Pixel 6

-The Pixel 6 runs Android 12, which offers more customization around who you are and your aesthetics.
+The Pixel 6 runs Android 12, which offers more customization around preferences and aesthetics.
 Just as the Pixel 6 represents the biggest phone upgrade from Google in years, Android 12 marks the biggest OS update in years.
 Android 12 is packed with visual upgrades like customizable color palettes, bigger buttons and updated notifications.

 And the Pixel 6 gets a bunch of new nifty software updates, notably Wait Time, which lets you know the best times to call a business so you won't have a long wait.
 There's also Direct My Call, which uses Google Assistant to work its way through the automated prompts of a call until it gets to an actual person.

 In photos, there's a new tool called Magic Eraser that lets you quickly remove unwanted things and people from your photos.
-RIP all you photo bombers.
-There's a Motion mode, which can create Action Pan photos where the background is blurred to mimic your subject moving quickly.
+RIP, all you photobombers.
+There's also a Motion mode, which can create Action Pan photos where the background is blurred to mimic your subject moving quickly.
 Motion mode can also create Long Exposure photos that make running water look like silk and capture light trails from car traffic.

 Read more: Google Pixel 6 vs. 6 Pro vs. Pixel 5 vs. 5A: What are the differences?